Brad Pitt Allegedly Trashes Angelina Jolie Memories From Los Angeles Home

 Radar Online also claims that Brad Pitt is removing some of this stuff because he wants to make his home more kid-friendly and add things that his children will like when they come over to visit.
 Although it was previously reported that he had been living in Los Feliz with Angelina Jolie, he apparently wants to make his home fun as well.
 There will likely be times that he will stay at his own place in Los Angeles if the reports about him living in Los Feliz are indeed true.

 There’s also a chance that Brad Pitt could be planning to sell his Los Angeles home.
 Who knows what’s “really” going on in the lives of Brangelina?
-The only thing that the public is 100 percent sure about is that Brad Pitt and Angelina Jolie are getting divorced.
+The only thing the public is 100 percent sure about is that Brad Pitt and Angelina Jolie are getting divorced.
 The rest has been a mixed bag of information stemming from unnamed sources and aerial views of each of their homes.

 At this point, Brad Pitt and Angelina Jolie are still battling it out when it comes to their custody agreement.
 Sources have said that things are better but that they aren’t completely settled.
 The former couple has asked the judge presiding over their case to keep the documents sealed so the public can’t access any information.
 This only causes the tabloids to make up whatever they want based on whatever it is they can find.